R69697/ASR-Normalizer-Pro/README.md

 Output: I have 2 meetings on March 5th.

-Input: send fifty dollars to mom

-Output: Send $50 to Mom.

-Input: the meeting is at three thirty pm

-Output: The meeting is at 3:30 PM.

-Input: twenty five percent discount

-Output: 25% discount

 Input: my birthday is june twenty second

 Output: My birthday is June 22nd.